cstrigl928/Kubernetes-django-channels/Git-teams-Guide.md

         * See steps to save, below...
 ()

-Steps to save changes/ Edits:
+# Steps to save changes/ Edits to gitub:
 (1) check what your current branch is:
     git branch
         ( this will show an asterisk (*) and highlighted the text associated to your current working branch )